Classical music and ‘serious games’ in a radical listening maze

 Since 2010, Micha Hamel has served as 'Performance Practice’ lecturer at Codarts University for the Arts, Rotterdam, where he does research on new directional and necessary developments in the concert practice.
 The report of his first research project appeared under the title Speelruimte voor klassieke muziek in de 21ste eeuw (‘Playroom for classical music in the 21st Century’).
 He is currently researching whether video games are a suitable medium for getting audiences involved with classical music in a quality manner.
 This interdisciplinary project is called GAMPSISS and is a collaboration between Codarts, the TU Delft, the Erasmus University, and the Willem de Kooning Academy.
 Since 2015, Micha Hamel has been a member of the Akademie van Kunsten of the KNAW (Royal Netherlands Academy of Arts and Sciences), where he chairs the Arts and Science section.

-Arlon Luijten’s productions are consistently performed with new compositions and live music by a surprising combination of performers.
-His work was produced by ALBA Theaterhuis, KORZO, Operadagen Rotterdam, Holland Opera, and Kameroperahuis.
-Between 2012-2016, Luijten created the urban opera PARSIFAL, playingfields for Operadagen Rotterdam with a game performance as a component.
-Luijten has since been doing research on interactivity and gamification as dramaturgical means of not only getting the audience to participate, but of making it complicit in the artwork as well.
 In 2018, Luijten founded Little Wotan, an urban laboratory in which he further explores and expands on this work and working method.
-Luijten is an instructor involved in various bachelor and master programs.
+Luijten is a teacher involved in various bachelor and master programs and co-designing RASL (Rotterdam Arts & Science Lab); a Master in Transdisciplinary Research and Practice in the Arts and Sciences.
 He is also involved in GAMPSISS, a collaborative project between Codarts, Willem de Kooning Academy, the TU Delft, and Erasmus University, in which he researches and develops 'Gameful Music Performances for Smart, Inclusive and Sustainable Societies'.
-Since 2016, Arlon Luijten has been a Dutch member of the European Cultural Parliament, in which he works on new international collaborations.
+Since 2016, Luijten has been a Dutch member of the European Cultural Parliament, in which he works on new international collaborations.

 Composer Bram Kortekaas (Amsterdam, 1989) studied composition at the Conservatorium van Amsterdam and political science at the University of Amsterdam and University of Copenhagen.
 In his compositions, he is inspired by current musical developments as well as social issues.
 For instance in Voetnoten bij de menselijke komedie: Mijmeringen van Arnon Grunberg, commissioned by NTR ZaterdagMatinee, he put Arnon Grunberg’s columns in de Volkskrant to music.
 Both the Netherlands Radio Philharmonic Orchestra and the Residentie Orkest performed this work with the Netherlands Radio Choir.
 Commissioned by the Royal Concertgebouw Orchestra, Kortekaas wrote Leonard Bernstein, Security Matter – C, a work for wind quintet and singer Carina Vinke about the political past of the American composer Leonard Bernstein (1918-1990).